meuleman/gae-init-docs/main/templates/tutorial/view.md

 {% raw %}
-In order to view the contact we will have to do three things: create the handler that will retrieve the contact from the datastore, the template to view her in the browser and the link on the contact list for easy access.
+In order to view details of individual contacts we again have to perform two main tasks: create the **Handler** that will retrieve the contact from the datastore and the **Template** to view the results in the browser.
+And of course we need to be able to select from the contact list a single user whose details we're interested in.

-### Contact View Handler
+### Handler

 Add the following code to the `contact.py` file: